MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

-[`project_biorthogonal`](@ref) which lets us insert Kronecker deltas according to the definition of the biorthogonality in addition to the [`symmetrize`](@ref) function to expand the permutations required by the biorthonormality.
+[`project_biorthogonal`](@ref) which lets us insert Kronecker deltas according to the definition of the biorthogonality in addition to the [`symmetrize`](@ref) function to expand the permutations required by the biorthogonality.
 We can reproduce the same behaviour as for the biorthogonal doubles from above as

 ```@repl 1